dvreeze/mvn-scripting/README.rst

 * Querying a POM file for absence of snapshot dependencies
 * Querying several POM files for the same versions of some of their dependencies

+This project has no knowledge about effective POM files (yet?).